 A California native, I lived in the Britain for eleven years, moving back to The Golden State in spring of 2007.
 I had the basics of one novel under my belt at that time, but a plethora of tales spilled in the ensuing years, leading me onto a path of independent publishing.
 I ‘retired’ from indie publishing in 2013, spending the rest of the year writing short stories for Top Writers Block.
 In October 2013, I jumped back into noveling with The Hawk, about a guy who, well… Much to my surprise, that plot, initially considered as yet another brief tale, has turned into an epic saga all its own available for free in beta form on Smashwords and at other online retailers.

 Fast forward to the first of February, 2014; I took my eldest daughter to a fabric store as a belated Christmas present.
-However, I ended up leaving the shop with more fabric and notions than was good for me, initiating another hobby, that of quilting.
+However, I ended up leaving the shop with more prints and notions than was good for me, initiating another hobby, that of quilting.
 My first project was a nearly all-hand sewn effort, and after a year of exploring traditional patchwork I focused on improvisational techniques.
-With the arrival of grandchildren, time to play with prints has diminished, so back to patchwork I have returned, although improv thoughts still spin in my brain.
+With the arrival of grandchildren, time to play with has diminished, so back to patchwork I have returned, although improv thoughts still spin in my brain.